-Start signal: 0x02 (1 byte)
+Start signal: STX = 0x02 (1 byte)

-Command: One of the predefined commands according to chapter 7.2 (1 byte)
+Command: One of the predefined commands according to section 0 (1 byte)

-- No. of data: Specifies the number of data in the following field of variable length and is limited to 128 in order to prevent buffer overflow (1 byte).
-With appropriate commandos values > 128 can occur. - Data: Variable number of data or parameters (maximum 128 byte, payload plus 6 byte parameter, LSB first) - Checksum: Byte wise XOR combination of the preceding fields including the start signal, i.e. 0x02 [^] command [^] no. of data [^] data byte 0 ...
+Length: Specifies the number of data in the following field of variable length and is limited to 128 in order to prevent buffer overflow (1 byte)

+Payload: Variable number of data or parameters (maximum 128 byte, LSB first)

+CS: XOR (exclusive-OR, "^")-assignment of the precedent fields, inclusive start sign STX, which means: 0x02 ^Command ^Length ^Payload Byte0 ...
 (1 byte)

-Host integration example codes for checksum calculation and command frame structure can be found in annex A and B, as well as in the Wireless Connectivity SDK.
+Host integration example codes for checksum calculation and command frame structure can be found in annex ${\tt A}$ and ${\tt B}$ , as well as in the Wireless Connectivity SDK.

 Using a specific command, data can also be sent via RF, i.e. the module can be operated entirely in the command mode.
-Only in this way quick channel changes, can be realized.

-If no new signal is received for UART_Timeout milliseconds after receiving the STX signal, the unit will wait for a new start signal.
+Only this way quick channel changes, can be realized If no new signal is received for UART\Timeout milliseconds (see chapter 8.7) after receiving the STX signal, the unit will wait for a new start signal.